-Intestinal transit = $\frac{\text{length traveled by the black marker x 100}}{\text{Total length of the small intestine}}$
+Intestinal transit = $\underline{\text{length traveled by the black marker x 100}}$ Total length of the small intestine

-Determination of fluid and glucose absorption
+Determination of fluid absorption

-Fluid and glucose absorption was determined using the everted sac technique21.
+Fluid absorption was determined using the everted sac technique21.
 Four portions (I, II, III, and IV), each 10cm in length (two from jejunum and two from ileum), were cut out as shown below for making the sacs.